surveyjs/survey-library/docs/handle-survey-results-access.md

 ## Access Full Survey Results

 To access full survey results, use the Survey's [`data`](/Documentation/Library?id=surveymodel#data) property.
-It is a JSON object that contains only answered questions and has the following structure:
+It contains a JSON object with answered questions and has the following structure:

 ```js
 {